nwjs/chromium.src/docs/testing/web_tests.md

 3. Request review of the CL and tell the reviewer to compare the patch sets that were uploaded in step 1 and step 2 to see the differences of the rebaselines.

-## web-platform-tests

-In addition to web tests developed and run just by the Blink team, there is also a shared test suite, see [web-platform-tests](./web_platform_tests.md).

 ## Known Issues